 Burke and Hare were two Irish immigrants who became Edinburgh’s most notorious serial killers, murdering at least 16 people between 1827 and 1828.
 They are famous for two things, being murderers and also incorrectly, for being body snatchers.
-They killed the lonely and destitute of Edinburgh society, selling the bodies to the anatomist Dr Knox for dissection at his anatomy school in Surgeons’ Square, Edinburgh.
+They killed the destitute and lonely of Edinburgh society, selling the bodies to the anatomist Dr Knox for dissection at his anatomy school in Surgeons’ Square, Edinburgh.

 They are today Scotland’s most infamous murderers.
-Their story is recounted by tour guides throughout the city, films are made about them and blogs and books are continuously written about them, including my own.
+Their story is recounted by tour guides throughout the city, films are made about them and blogs and books are continuously written about them.

-The pair have become a draw for many an armchair detective or crime historian, and yet, due to the lack of archival evidence that has survived, little is still known about the true character of the pair.
+The pair have become a draw for many armchair detectives or true crime historians, and yet, due to the lack of archival evidence that has survived, little is still known about the true character of the pair.

 Is It a True Story?

-Burke and Hare is very much a true story, yes.
+Yes, Burke and Hare is a true story.
 They were two murderers based in Edinburgh who, between 1827 and 1828 killed at least 16 people, until they were finally caught on All Hallows Eve in 1828.
-They sold their victims’ cadavers to Dr Robert Knox for dissection, earning an average of £10 per body.
+They sold their victims’ bodies to Dr Robert Knox for dissection, earning an average of £10 per body.
 William Burke was hanged on 28 January 1829.

-Also known as The Westport Murders, the story of Burke and Hare covers the life and times of Scotland’s most prolific serial killers.
+Also known as The Westport Murders, or the Edinburgh Murderers, the story of Burke and Hare covers the life and times of Scotland’s most prolific serial killers.

 In fact, their case, or story if you want to put it that way, helped to bring the first ideas of an Anatomy Act into play.

-They weren’t responsible for pushing the final Act through parliament, no, that honour went to a trio known as the ‘London Burkers’, Bishop, Head and Williams in 1831, but Burke and Hare set the wheels in motion lets say.
+Though they weren’t responsible for pushing the final Act through parliament – that honour went to a trio known as the ‘London Burkers’, Bishop, Head and Williams in 1831 – Burke and Hare did set the wheels in motion.

-But who they actually were remains somewhat a mystery to a certain degree.
-But, what we do know about then has been pulled together here, along with some of the popular misgivings surrounding the duo.
+But who they were remains a mystery to a certain degree.
+But, what we do know about then has been pulled together here, along with some of the popular myths surrounding the duo.

 Were Burke and Hare Body Snatchers?

-Burke and Hare were certainly not body snatchers.
-The acquired bodies to sell for dissection by murdering their victims by suffocation, an act since described as ‘Burking’.
+Burke and Hare were not body snatchers.
+They got bodies to sell for dissection by murdering their victims by suffocation, an act described as ‘Burking’.
 They are called body snatchers because of the way they disposed of their murder victims, selling them to anatomy schools for dissection.
-There is no evidence showing that they ever stole a cadaver from the grave.
+There is no evidence showing that they ever stole a body from the grave.

-Likewise in Burke’s ‘Official Confession’, which he clarified again on the 22 January 1828, he declared that ‘neither he nor Hare,… had supplied any subjects for dissection except those he mentioned, and had never done so by raising dead bodies from the grave’.
+Also in his ‘Official Confession’, which he clarified again on 22nd January 1828, he declared that ‘neither he nor Hare, … had supplied any subjects for dissection except those he mentioned, and had never done so by raising dead bodies from the grave’.